AlexGustafsson/cupdate/docs/docker/README.md

 The Compose file is configured using best practices, but can be adapted to suite your needs.

+If you do not want to mount the Docker socket, you can use a reverse proxy.
+Cupdate uses the following API paths:

+- `/version`
+- `/containers/json`
+- `/images/{id}/json`

+If you wish to inspect the source code for the image, the relevant parts can be found in `internal/platforms/docker/platform.go`.

 ## Config

 When running Cupdate using Docker, the Docker host needs to be specified.
 For